THE BELL

 Apartments in Crimea

-Our Parus.
-We rested in this six-story complex of apartments that strengthen the coast, located on the embankment of the current garrison.
-Ground floor - restaurants (two), spa, children's entertainment center, gym, mini market.
+Our "Sail".
+We rested in this six-story complex of apartments that fortify the shore, located on the embankment of the active garrison.
+Ground floor - restaurants (two), spa, children's entertainment center, gym, mini-market.
 The remaining five floors are apartments.
-We lived on the last, sixth, floor with a separate entrance.
-Our number, which I found via the Internet, was a one-room apartment of 40 sq. m, fully equipped with everything you need.
-All rooms at this complex have windows with balconies overlooking the sea.
+We lived on the last, sixth floor with a separate entrance.
+Our room, which I found on the Internet, was a one-room apartment of 40 square meters. m, fully equipped with everything necessary.
+All rooms in this complex have balconies overlooking the sea.

-Very beautiful waterfront.
-In the evening, everyone walks slowly on the embankment, a lot of children ride cars, have fun in the children's center, music in restaurants.
-At the exit of this complex there is a small park, which also has children's entertainment: labyrinths, trampolines, cars, etc. The cost of apartments is 3000 rubles.
+Very beautiful embankment.
+In the evening, everyone is walking leisurely on the embankment, a lot of children are riding on cars, having fun in the children's center, and there is music in restaurants.
+At the exit from this complex there is a small park, which also has children's entertainment: labyrinths, trampolines, cars, etc. The cost of the apartment is 3000 rubles.
 August, 2500 September.
-And just in our apartments we encountered the concept of the Crimean service.
-Everything in the room is great, good repair, expensive furniture and equipment.
-But, for example, towels, linen, little things like a dryer, mops, etc. - the girls, the owners, apparently, brought everything that was not needed from home.
+And it was in our apartment that we came across the concept of Crimean service.
+Everything in the room was done great, good repair, expensive furniture and equipment.
+But, for example, towels, linen, small things like dryers, mops, etc. - the girls, the owners, apparently took everything that was not needed from the house.
 Old and sometimes broken!
-There was a feeling of unreality - everything around is so cool, and here you are - an iron from the 60s, well, maybe not on coals.
-Or oilcloth on the kitchen table, all broken and glued together with adhesive tape.
-We saw the hosts once upon arrival - a married couple under 60 years old, residents of Sevastopol.
-Since we were leaving at 6 am, the key was left to the guards.
+There was a feeling of unreality - everything around is so cool, and here you are - the iron comes from the 60s, well, maybe not on coals.
+Or the oilcloth on the kitchen table, all torn and glued together with tape.
+We saw the owners once upon check-in - a married couple under 60 years old, residents of Sevastopol.
+Since we were leaving at 6 am, we left the key with security.

 I really liked Parus, exactly what you need for a vacation.
-It was very convenient to run for a swim while the children were sleeping - you go down the elevator, and immediately the embankment.
+It was very convenient to run for a swim while the children were sleeping - you took the elevator down and right away was the embankment.

 Top floor apartment with parking.
-Here are the entrances to the entrances and separate entrances for the rooms of this floor.
+Here are the entrances to the entrances and separate entrances for the rooms on this floor.

 Garrison.
-Previously, there was a checkpoint between the village and the garrison, but after the collapse of the USSR, the fence was moved deep into the territory - as the locals explained, in order to pay less rent to Ukraine.
-Thus, part of the garrison in Kutch consists of free territory, and part of it consists of the closed garrison of the aviation troops of the Black Sea Fleet of the Russian Federation.
-We really liked the atmosphere of the garrison, there was a feeling that we were back in the Soviet Union - a leisurely life, linen on clotheslines, gatherings of neighbors and volleyball games in the yards, open kind people.
+Previously, there was a checkpoint between the village and the garrison, but after the collapse of the USSR, the fence was moved deeper into the territory - as local residents explained, in order to pay less rent to Ukraine.
+Thus, part of the garrison in Kutch consists of free territory, and part of it consists of the closed garrison of the aviation troops of the Russian Black Sea Fleet.
+We really liked the atmosphere of the garrison, it felt like we were back in the Soviet Union - a leisurely life, laundry on the lines, neighbors gathering in the courtyards and playing volleyball, open, kind people.
 Here, in the former building of the aviation school, there is the House of Officers.
-Nearby is the park of heroes of the Soviet Union with pedestals of 26 hero pilots and a monument to 16 pilots who made air rams during the Second World War.
-Opposite the house with lions is the former headquarters of the flight school, on the second floor of which there was a ballroom and personal apartments of the Emperor's brother Alexander Mikhailovich, but he never stopped in them (according to a resident of this house).
+Nearby is the Park of Heroes of the Soviet Union with pedestals of 26 hero pilots and a monument to 16 pilots who carried out air rams during the Second World War.
+Opposite the house with lions is the former headquarters of the flight school, on the second floor of which there was a ballroom and personal apartments for the Emperor’s brother Alexander Mikhailovich, but he never stayed in them (according to a resident of this house).
 Later this building was given over to apartments.
-Everything in the garrison is saturated with aviation, military exploits, there is a memorial to the Kachin people who died during the Second World War.
-There is a lot of space between houses, a lot of small park areas.
-The garrison has sewage treatment plants that serve the entire Kacha, which is a definite plus for relaxing in this place.
+In the garrison, everything is imbued with aviation, military exploits, there is a memorial to the Kachin people who died during the Second World War.
+There is a lot of space between houses, many small park areas.
+The garrison has sewage treatment plants that serve the entire Kacha, which is a definite plus for a holiday in this place.

-The atmosphere of the village does not make any special impression - an ordinary village, in my opinion.
-But we could not walk a lot with the children, so we didn’t go around all of them.
-Where we walked, there is a good playground originally from the USSR, but everything works, it is painted.
+The situation in the village does not make any special impression - an ordinary village, in my opinion.
+But we couldn’t walk much with the children, so we didn’t go around everything.
+Where we walked, there is a good playground originally from the USSR, but everything works and is painted.
 There is an interesting park with a fountain.
-Quite dirty behind the houses along the shore, there are some abandoned overgrown littered areas, because of which they did not even dare to approach the shore.
-In the village for vacationers, a lot of housing is rented - and in the houses themselves for 300 rubles. per day per person, and there are separate buildings for tourists.
+It’s quite dirty behind the houses along the shore; there are some abandoned, overgrown, littered areas, because of which they didn’t even dare to approach the shore.
+There is a lot of housing for rent in the village for vacationers - and in the houses themselves for 300 rubles. per day per person, and there are separate buildings for tourists.
 The village has all the necessary infrastructure: pharmacies, many shops, a food and clothing market, a bus station, a cafe, a canteen.

 Beach in Kutch

-In Kutch, there is a very high coast (the height of a 5-storey building), and the beach line stretches along the entire coast.
-On the embankment of the garrison, the coast is reinforced with apartment structures on one side of the descent and buildings of sea dachas on the other.
-Sea dachas, or boathouses - these are such small towns one above the other next to the sea, to the height of the coast.
-Very actively rented out to vacationers.
-There are three rows of such dachas with a sign “VIP housing for rent”, which are built up in blocks in the same style as hotels.
-The boathouses have their own descents to the sea.
-Where the sea dachas end, the shore in places hangs over the beach, sometimes landslides occur.
+Kutch has a very high coast (the height of a 5-story building), and the beach line stretches along the entire coast.
+On the garrison embankment, the shore is reinforced with apartment structures on one side of the descent and seaside dacha buildings on the other.
+Sea dachas, or boathouses, are small towns one above the other next to the sea, at the height of the shore.
+They are very actively rented out to vacationers.
+There are three rows of such dachas with a sign “VIP housing for rent”, which are built up with blocks in the same style for hotels.
+The Elings have their own descents to the sea.
+Where the seaside dachas end, the shore in some places overhangs the beach, and sometimes landslides occur.
 There were always free places on our embankment, we felt comfortable there.
 Sun loungers cost 100 rubles. for a day.
-The beach is disorganized.
-No cabins, showers, lifeguards, but very clean.
-There is a toilet in the apartment building, but we did not immediately notice it.
-The first days of our holiday, the beach and the bottom were purely sandy, fine sand, and then after the storm a lot of pebbles appeared!
+The beach is unorganized.
+There are no cabins, showers, or lifeguards, but it is very clean.
+There is a toilet in the apartment building, but we didn't notice it right away.
+The first days of our vacation, the beach and bottom were purely sandy, fine sand, and then after the storm a lot of pebbles appeared!
 Both on the beach and at the bottom.
-Sunset is not immediately deep, the children have a place to run and swim, but not so much shallow.
-During our holiday, due to storms, the sea "came" and the beach became smaller than it was before.
+The entry is not immediately deep, children have room to run and swim, but not so shallow.
+During our vacation, due to storms, the sea “stepped in” and the beach became smaller than it was before.
 As a result, the already narrow beach became narrow!
 So narrow that during big waves, when swimming is dangerous, but sitting on the shore is very cool, there is no place to sit down - all the sand is wet.
-On such a day we went to the beach in Orlovka, it is 10 minutes from Kacha.
+On such a day we went to the beach in Orlovka, 10 minutes from Kachi.

 Sea in Kutch

 The sea in Kutch in the sun is turquoise.
 If there is no storm, then the water is clean and transparent, all the pitfalls are visible from the balcony.
-In the morning the sea was always calm and clear.
-By lunchtime, small waves began, and in the afternoon it was particularly stormy.
-It was like this for most of the holiday.
-If the waves are very strong, then the water mixes with the sand near the shore.
+In the mornings the sea was always calm and clear.
+By lunchtime there were small waves, and after lunch it became really stormy.
+It was like this for almost the entire vacation.
+If the waves are very strong, the water mixes with the sand near the shore.
 There are no jellyfish.

-On the territory of the garrison part of Kacha, a few minutes walk from us, we found a magnificent cafe-bar-dining room "Lotos" with a beautiful outdoor area and a funky playground.
-When I saw this, I couldn't believe my eyes!
-They have a huge selection of ready-made dishes: about 20 meat dishes, 10 side dishes, salads, belyashi, fried and baked pies, buns, omelettes, casseroles, pilaf like from a cauldron.
-We didn't have time to try everything.
-They cook very tasty.
-You can take with you, there are containers and packages.
-We spent from 500 to 800 rubles, if we took it with us for dinner.
-On the way to the market in the village there is a cheburek, there are delicious chebureks (60-70 r).
-In the pavilion at the market, fresh homemade dairy products, meat, eggs, poultry, various homemade cheeses are also delicious!
-In two stores they found honey baklava in boxes, the production of Sevastopol - melts in your mouth.
-You can buy fruits and vegetables both in the market and in the garrison.
-We bought grapes for 100 rubles, melons at first for 40, then in September for 20-30 rubles, figs 350 in August and 200 rubles. in September.
-For breakfast, they cooked porridge in the room, dined in the dining room, took it with them for dinner, sometimes dined and dined at restaurants on the embankment.
+On the territory of the garrison part of Kachi, a few minutes’ walk from us, we found the most magnificent cafe-bar-dining room “Lotus” with a beautiful outdoor area and an awesome children’s playground.
+When I saw all this, I couldn’t believe my eyes!
+They have a huge selection of ready-made dishes: about 20 meats, 10 side dishes, salads, belyashi, fried and baked pies, buns, omelettes, casseroles, pilaf from a cauldron.
+We haven't had time to try everything in all our days.
+The food is very tasty.
+You can take it with you, there are containers and bags.
+We spent from 500 to 800 rubles if we took it with us for dinner.
+On the way to the market in the village there is a cheburek shop, they have delicious chebureks (60-70 rubles).
+In the pavilion at the market there are fresh homemade dairy products, meat, eggs, poultry, various homemade cheeses - also delicious!
+In two stores we found honey baklava in boxes, produced in Sevastopol - it melts in your mouth.
+You can buy fruits and vegetables both at the market and in the garrison.
+We bought grapes for 100 rubles, melons at first for 40, then in September for 20-30 rubles, figs for 350 in August and 200 rubles. in September.
+For breakfast we cooked porridge in the room, had lunch in the dining room, took it with us for dinner, and sometimes had lunch and dinner in restaurants on the embankment.
 Both restaurants serve pizza.
 Everything we tried there was great.
-Separately, I want to note the samosas that were worn on the beach.
+I would also like to mention the samosas that were worn on the beach.
 It's divinely delicious.
-The guy who delivers them tells a million rhymes about them: “samosas are made in paradise, I only sell them”, “if the price confuses you, let you be rewarded in full”, “even the most important boss eats samosas in the morning”, etc. etc. They cost 150 here.
-Dining area with playground.
+The guy who sells them tells a million rhymes about them: “samosas are made in heaven, I only sell them”, “if the price bothers you, may you be rewarded in full”, “even the biggest boss eats samosas in the morning”, etc. etc. They cost 150 rubles here.
+Dining area with children's playground.

 Our health

-On the third day and fourth day, the daughters had snot, the older one had a temperature of up to 38 for one day.
-The younger one had a runny nose for 5 days, the older one passed quickly.
+On the third and fourth days, my daughters developed snot, the eldest had a fever of up to 38 for one day.
+The youngest’s runny nose lasted for 5 days, the eldest’s went away quickly.
 I didn’t bathe them for three days, just at that time it was very stormy, and it even rained a couple of times.
 I chalked it up to acclimatization.

-Summing up, I will say that we had a great rest, in Kacha there is everything you need for a calm, measured holiday with small children.
-Therefore, there are a lot of families with children here, it seems that everyone has children))) We did not go anywhere, except for the neighboring Orlovka once.
-I disconnected from the whole routine and just lived, enjoying the unusual nature, the new environment, the sea and the sun.
-We were always near the sea, it was with us in our French window of the room, how many different motives it sang for us!
-And when there was a storm, it seemed that the waves would now wash me off the sofa))) We fell asleep and woke up to the sound of the sea, how cool it is!!!
-And how many different sunsets we saw sitting on our balcony or walking along the promenade!
-I also like the nature of Kachi, this high orange-yellow coast!
-When you stand at the top, and there is an endless blue sea ahead, and seagulls fly by at eye level or even lower, the wind, scorched grass of all shades of yellow with an admixture of fresh green ...
+To summarize, I will say that we had a great time; Kutch has everything you need for a calm, measured holiday with small children.
+Therefore, there are a lot of families with children here, it seems that everyone is with children))) We did not go anywhere except neighboring Orlovka once.
+I disconnected from the whole routine and simply lived, enjoying the unusual nature, new surroundings, sea and sun.
+We were close to the sea all the time, it was with us in our French window of the room, how many different tunes it sang to us!
+And when there was a storm, it seemed that the waves would wash me off the couch))) We fell asleep and woke up to the sound of the sea, how cool it was!!!
+And how many different sunsets we saw while sitting on our balcony or walking along the embankment!
+I also like the nature of Kachi, this high orange-yellow shore!
+When you are standing at the top, and there is an endless blue sea ahead, and seagulls are flying at eye level or even lower, the wind, scorched grass of all shades of yellow mixed with fresh green...
 Such a combination of colors, and a feeling of flight and freedom.
-Kachintsy are wonderful people, open and sincere.
-Everyone from young to old smiled at our children, treated them to sweets, showed them pet parrots (in the house with lions).
-St. George ribbons were seen on many cars and even baby carriages.
-On one sea dacha - the Russian flag!
-We spent 41,500 for accommodation, 43,000 for tickets, 40,000 for all expenses there.
-They didn't deny themselves anything.
-We tried three types of champagne produced by Zolotaya Balka, and I would especially like to mention Balaklava champagne.
+The Kachin people are wonderful people, open and sincere.
+Everyone, young and old, smiled at our children, treated them to sweets, and showed them pet parrots (in the house with the lions).
+St. George's ribbons were seen on many cars and even baby carriages.
+At one seaside dacha there is a Russian flag!
+We spent 41,500 on accommodation, 43,000 on tickets, 40,000 on all expenses there.
+They didn’t deny themselves anything.
+We tried three types of champagne from the Zolotaya Balka producer, and I especially want to mention the Balaklava champagne.

 The village of Kacha is located 23 km from Sevastopol on the coast between Sevastopol and Nikolaevka.

-Kacha (Crimean-Tat. - "dam") - a river, 69 km long, originates at the foot of the Roman-Kosh mountain.
+Kacha (Crimean-Tat. - “dam”) is a river, 69 km long, originating at the foot of the Roman-Kosh mountain.

 In 1910, the first military pilot school in Russia was opened in Sevastopol.